ivosokoloski/ivosokoloski/README.md

 </p>
 ---

-### 🚀 Фокус и цели
+### 🚀 Focus and Goals

-* Континуирано унапредување на програмерските вештини
+* Continuous improvement of programming skills
-* Работа на реални и практични проекти
+* Working on real and practical projects
-* Истражување на различни области во компјутерските науки
+* Exploring different areas within computer science
-* Подготовка за професионален развој и индустриска кариера
+* Preparation for professional development and an industry career